Construction Site Security Guide: You Only Need One Vendor

 6. Physical Security Measures

-☐ Secure storage containers and tool areas
+☐ Lock and secure all storage containers and tool areas at end of day

 7. Incident Response and Reporting